sathishkumar294/opencore-efi-folder/Dell-7480/README.md

 ## Download San Francisco Fonts from Apple
 By default, the San Francisco fonts are not available for other applications to use.
 You need to install them separately from Apple website, so that other applications (like VS Code) can use them.
 [Apple Fonts](https://developer.apple.com/fonts/)

+## Make MacOS the default startup disk
+To automatically choose MacOS instead of windows from booting up.